Founder / Director / Science Communicator / Trainer / MC / Coach

 Starting her life as the daughter of two science teachers was always going to end with Emma working in Science Communication.
-She just didn’t know it at the time.
-With over 22 years of science communication, education and engagement experience under her belt, Emma has worked for not-for-profit science centres like Scitech, run national programs for CSIRO Education, started a digital Planetarium, taught people to fish sustainably and worked at several universities, including nine years at Curtin University as Science Outreach Manager.
+She just didn’t know it at the time, With over 23 years of science communication, education, engagement and coaching experience under her belt, Emma has worked for not-for-profits like Scitech and BioMelbourne Network, run national programs for CSIRO Education, launched digital Planetariums, taught people to fish sustainably and work at universities across Australia, including nine years at Curtin University as Science Outreach Manager.

 Dr Emma Beckett